 Again it belongs to the Grain family.
 The species may be one or more years old, with whitish-green dishes that change to purple.
 Spread through seeds that are visited in containers and are in a warm greenhouse.
 Splitting or sowing seeds takes place in the spring.

-The most favorable environment is light and well-drained soil.
+The most favourable environment is light and well-drained soil.
 It needs winter drainage and protection during the cold days.
 The grass is widely used in urban and palace gardens, prairies, coastal estates, and more.
-Again, the care it requires is related to the removal of the dried green leaves and the old colored stems.
+Again, the care it requires is related to the removal of the dried green leaves and the old coloured stems.
 Do this in the spring.
 It is not a plant that raises interest in insects and other pests.

-The home of Zebra grass is Japan.
+The home of Zebra grass in Japan.
 Although it is possible to reach 6 feet, it is among the preferred decorative grasses.
 The plant is perennial but dies in the winter.
 Reborn again in the spring.
-As a whole, during all four seasons, there is interest – in the spring you can observe the new striped leaves, the summer copper colors, then the fall of the golden leaves, and in the winter remains an interesting form resembling an architectural skeleton.
+As a whole, during all four seasons, there is interest – in the spring you can observe the new striped leaves, the summer copper colours, then the fall of the golden leaves, and in the winter remains an interesting form resembling an architectural skeleton.

 Zebra lawn loves sunny to partially sunny places and most water.
 It is best developed in damp soils or at the end of swampy riparian stretches.
 They are generally resistant to diseases and pests, although they tend to succumb to leaf rust or some insects.

 Blue lyme grass belongs to the Trevi family.
 It is also commonly found under the names European dune grass, and wild rice and others.
 It falls into the perennial tall plants reaching up to 24 inches.
 The most favourable environment for Blue Grass is full sunlight (about 6 hours a day) or partial sunshine.
 Develops well in damp, well-drained soil.